AndrosDe/Jousting/README.md

 -  All English content was written by the developer.

 ### Media
-- The original pictures of the knights was created by studio4rt and taken from [www.freepik.com](https://www.freepik.com/free-vector/two-armed-knights-galloping-horseback-knighthood-medieval-tournament-ancient-warriors-with-peaks-shields-fighting-riding-horse_21852334.htm#query=jousting&position=22&from_view=search)
+- The original pictures of the knights were created by studio4rt and taken from [www.freepik.com](https://www.freepik.com/free-vector/two-armed-knights-galloping-horseback-knighthood-medieval-tournament-ancient-warriors-with-peaks-shields-fighting-riding-horse_21852334.htm#query=jousting&position=22&from_view=search)
 - The "VS" picture was created by jcomp and taken from [www.freepik.com](https://www.freepik.com/free-vector/versus-vs-letters-fight-flat-comics-style-design-with-halftone-lightning_13466740.htm#query=vs&position=2&from_view=search)
 - The "Clash" picture was created by brgfx and taken from [www.freepik.com](https://www.freepik.com/free-vector/word-crash-comic-cloud-explosion-background_16860053.htm#query=brgfx%20smash&position=7&from_view=search)
 - The "Horse" picture was created by macrovector and taken from [www.freepik.com](https://www.freepik.com/free-vector/medieval-knits-contest-cartoon-composition_6147503.htm#query=knight&position=22&from_view=search)
-- all other picturese were in the public domain, free of use and have been modified a lot by the developer in order to make them useful for this porject.
+- all other pictures were in the public domain, free of use, and have been modified a lot by the developer to make them useful for this project.

 ### Acknowledgements
 -  My Mentor Mr. Dario Carrasquel for continuous helpful feedback.